jynnie/soullocke/README.md

 # Soullocke

-**Soullocke** (link tbd) is a tracker built specifically for tracking [soul-linked Nuzlocke](https://pastebin.com/Fg6hfDma) runs.
+**Soullocke** ([soullocke.vercel.app](https://soullocke.vercel.app)) is a tracker built specifically for tracking [soul-linked Nuzlocke](https://pastebin.com/Fg6hfDma) runs.
 Unlike other Nuzlocke trackers, Soullocke tracks the pokemon across two trainers with quality of life features to help track which Pokémon are soul-linked.

 ## ✨ Features